Ben Drowned: Moon Children

 The following day, the website returned in an unfinished glitching state - identical to the day the readers discovered it - revealing that in-game actions from Majora's Mask had effects on the website.
 With this newfound knowledge, the readers used in-game actions and video responses to advance the story, establishing contact with a character named Rosa, as well as the soon-to-be-ascended moderators with the monikers "Insidiae", "Nekko", and "Duskworld23".
 However, as a result of the readers actions changing the course of "history", various characters that made it to the end of the original cycle were prematurely taken away or outright killed in this new cycle.
 It became apparent that every time the website reset by the readers it provided them with a new opportunity to try alternate paths, and through trial and error the readers eventually found the right course of actions to uncover the mysteries of the Moon Children.

 On November 8, another video uploaded on Jadusable's channel signaled the beginning of the arc's epilogue, with the coming months seeing small changes made to the Moon Children website.
 On February 17, 2011, a new forum called Within Hubris was launched as a central hub for the audience to use during the third arc.
 Within a week of the site's discovery, certain readers in real life began receiving newspaper clippings in their mail that detailed an apparent murder-suicide that took place "three months [ago]" in New York and an apparent message from BEN.
 On February 27, a video, known as h b i s r e a l was uploaded featuring the interior of the house in the newspaper.
 However, before the third arc could be released, Alex Hall put the story on indefinite hiatus until 2020.

 Awakening

-Awakening is the third and final arc in Ben Drowned, beginning in March 2020 with the reactivation of Jadusable’s YouTube channel and ending in on October 31, 2020.
+Awakening is the third and final arc in Ben Drowned, beginning in March 2020 with the reactivation of Jadusable’s YouTube channel and ending on October 31, 2020.
 Due to its size the arc is colloquially divided into two parts: Methods of Revolution, which uses a found footage format centered on exploring a mysterious hotel, and The Last Hero, which refers to Sarah’s journey to save the corrupted world from the Haunted Cartridge arc.